timvideos/getting-started/Ideas.md

 ## speakertrack
 *Use the gst-switch, code repository, mailing lists and IRC channel.*

-speakertrack is a bunch of extensions to gstreamer and gst-switch to allow automatic tracking of speakers using PTZ cameras rather then needing a camera operator.
+speakertrack is a set of extensions to gstreamer (described below) and gst-switch to allow automatic tracking of speakers using PTZ cameras rather then needing a camera operator.

 #### speakertrack is written in C and uses OpenCV